monday-night-lights/mnl-api/README.md

 This application can be run using Docker.
 If you cannot install Docker, a Vagrantfile is provided for provisioning a Debian virtual machine as well.

-First, clone this repository and copy the environment variables template to `.env`.
+To get started, clone the repository.
+Then make a copy of `template.env` and rename it `.env`.

     $ git clone git@github.com/mnlhl:mnl.git
     $ cd mnl